modjs/mod/doc/tutorial/getting-started.md

 **Modfile**: This file used to configure tasks and plugins.

 ## The Modfile
-The `Modfile` file is a valid JavaScript file that belongs in the root directory of your project.
+The `Modfile` or `Modfile.js` file is a valid JavaScript file that belongs in the root directory of your project.

 A Modfile is comprised of the following parts: